spiral/docs/application/testing.md

 ```

 ## Mock Databases
-You use mock database to test your application code including or excuding seed data.
-The only nesessary change is to point your target database to another driver (usually runtime SQLite).
+You mock database to test your application code in more realisting environment.
+The nesessary change is to point your target database to another driver (usually runtime SQLite).
 Be aware, that in this case your tests might take much longer to execute.

 ```php
 public function setUp()